cellsignal/kedro-graphql/docs/extend_signed_url_provider.md

 ### Available Providers

 - **LocalFileProvider**
-    - Generates esigned URLs for files stored on the local filesystem.
+    - Generates signed URLs for files stored on the local filesystem.
     - Uses JWT tokens to authorize access and uses the following REST endpoints:
         - `/upload`
         - `/download`